GeostatsGuy/DIRECT/README.md

 1 Hildebrand Department of Petroleum & Geosystems Engineering, the University of Texas at Austin
 2 Institute for Computational Engineering and Science, the University of Texas at Austin

+### Initial Research Opportunities

+The participants in our kick off meeting requested that we provide a 'menu' / list of potential initial research projects.
+Note the actual consortium work is subject to member company steering.
+Research, prototype demonstrations and training materials included to support internal use of results.

+*	**Training Models** – machine learning requires a large set of training data.
+The member companies would benefit the construction of a suite of realistic numerical, consistent 3D multivariate earth models with structural and stratigraphic heterogeneity, petrophysical, geophysical and geomechanical properties, well and production data.
+We will account for realistic physics and messy, noisy, unbalanced, and incomplete measurements
+*	**Fair Training and Testing Workflows** – development of training and testing workflows that fairly assess the prediction accuracy of machine learning models.
+Note: current random selection of testing subsets is not fair.
+This includes improved methods for design of optimum model complexity and to diagnose model overfit.
+*	**Data Preparation Methods** – methods for normalization, standardization of subsurface features for input into machine learning.
+This includes data debiasing, imputation and accounting for measurement and interpretation uncertainty and spatial and scale context.
+*	**Proxies for Reservoir Production** – rapid production forecasting from subsurface modes of initial and enhanced production and recovery for real-time feedback of reservoir production from subsurface modeling decisions and also for inference of subsurface heterogeneity from complicated production signals.
+*	**Physical Constraints in Machine Learning Models** – development of methods to encode physical constraints in machine learning methods for improved accuracy and uncertainty models.
+* **Reduced Dimensionality Representation of Subsurface Uncertainty** – use of methods such as autoencoders to extracts salient features from complicated systems.
+This includes the representation of subsurface uncertainty with reduce dimensionality for improved uncertainty modeling and communication.
+* **Fast Solutions of Inverse Problems** - estimate (with measures of uncertainty) lithology, petrophysical, elastic, and mechanical properties from noisy surface and borehole geophysical measurements.
+Approximate numerical solution for ultra-fast deep-learning training.
+* **Rock and Fluid Inference from Petrophysical Measures** – modeling of the complex relationships, and data issues to improve inference of rock and fluids from petrophysical measures.
+*	**Seismic Downscaling** – modeling the relationships between low resolution seismic and high resolution reservoir features and other multi-scale procedures to relate input measurements to output properties.
+* **Anomaly Detection** – methods to detect features based on concepts such as significance for production and artifacts from spatiotemporal datasets.
+* **Impact of Well Trajectory on Production** - quantify effect / influence of well placement / quality on production to improve well trajectory design.
+* **Advanced Optimal Well Placement** - Real-time integration of sub-surface information (geophysics, geostatistics) and drilling data for placing wells optimally for primary & secondary HC recovery.
+* **Advanced Optimal Drilling Management** - Real-time characterization of pore-pressure, in-situ stress, rock properties, for optimum mud pressure and properties, etc.
+* **Feature Engineering** – methods for encoding spatial and physical constraints while potentially reducing problem dimensionality.
+* **Building Reservoir Models** – machine learning-based reservoir models that honor complicated heterogeneity concepts, seismic information and production data.
+Integrated approach for estimation of inter-well and missing properties (data imputation).
+*	**Multiscale Flow Proxy Models** – fast assessments of flow behavior for model upscaling (from pores scale to production scale).
+We have already demonstrated the use of convolutional neural nets.

 ### Opportunity

 Recent numerical developments and improved computational resources have led to a rapid expansion of big data analytics and machine learning implementations.
 Oil and gas has a long history with big data from seismic surveys, production monitoring along with various other remote sensing and well-based data, and has developed various physics-based engineering and stochastic statistical workflows.
 There is an opportunity to combine best-practice and cutting-edge technology in reservoir spatiotemporal characterization and modeling, production data integration, reservoir geophysics and real-time drilling control with big data analytics and machine learning to optimize well trajectory and resource recovery.